 CAFOR seized the opportunity to salute the AUC leadership taking this initiative and ensuring that it was a complete success.
-At the end of the deliberations and after receiving pledges of financial, technical, and moral support from about 20 partners and institutions in Africa and abroad, the Chairperson of the African Union Commission,
+At the end of the deliberations and after receiving pledges financial. of and technical, moral support from about 20 partners and institutions in Africa and abroad, the Chairperson of the African Union Commission,